jamesrayman/Ero/docs/euclid.md

 How mobile should constructions be?
 Should constructions be reassignable within the same scope?
 Within other scopes?
 Should constructions be allowed as parameters?

+Should we include decisions other than `type_check`?

+Should we generalize block statements?

+Should a more sophisticated tuple system be implemented?